proxectonos/simil-eval/README.md

 # Simil-Eval: A multilingual toolkit for evaluating LLMs using embeddings
 Tool for evaluating LLMs using similarity measures between embeddings and surprisals in sentences.

+Code for the paper [Continued Pretraining and Interpretability-Based Evaluation for Low-Resource Languages: A Galician Case Study](https://aclanthology.org/2025.findings-acl.240/) (Rodríguez et al., Findings 2025)

 > [!NOTE]
 > This tool is extensively tested in a cluster managed by SLURM.
 It can be used in other environments, but some modifications may be necessary.